SirRuggie/MBR-xbebenk/Usage.md

 * Once Loaded, click Start Bot or if you used one of the configs in [Configs](./Configs), then it will start within 10 seconds.
 * Wait for Clash to load and stop the bot.
+ * **NOTE: If Clash does not load or loads a black screen, ensure that you have added the Amazon Config file settings**
 * Click on the Clash account settings and connect your Supercell ID the same as you would do on any other device.

 ![Images](Images/Usage/MyBotRun_01.png)